 - Completed factory set-up forms.

-The audits assess a variety of subjects such as: working conditions, hours worked and wages.
-The Sourcing and Compliance team at Sosandar review each and every audit thoroughly.
-If any non-compliance is highlighted, we work with suppliers to ensure they are resolved and closed off with the relevant audit body.
+The audits assess a variety of subjects such as working conditions, hours worked and wages.
+The Sourcing and Compliance team at Sosandar review each audit thoroughly.
+If a non-compliance is highlighted, we work with suppliers to ensure they are resolved and closed off with the relevant audit body.
 Whilst we recognise the benefits of this process, we are committed to work alongside our supply base rather than against them, to embed a system of continuous improvement that goes beyond audits.

-- Improve our external methods of communication with our supply base to ensure all parties are aligned with expectations and key business KPI’s.
+- Continuous improvement of our external communication with suppliers to ensure all parties remain aligned with expectations and key business KPIs.

 Julie Lavington and Ali Hall